 The elements of a drunk driving offense vary by state.
 The elements may also depend on what type of impaired driving offense you are facing.
 This could include:

 In general, a drunk driving case requires showing that the driver was under the influence of alcohol or a controlled substance and the driver was in control of a motor vehicle at the time.
 Some states refer to impaired driving as a DWI, DUI, OUI, or DWAI.

-One of the primary potential differences in DUI laws of different jurisdictions has to do with the definition of driving.
-The laws of some states require that the person be actually driving a motor vehicle, while others require only that the person be in actual physical control of the motor vehicle or that he or she is operating a motor vehicle.
-These definitional differences may seem trivial, but they are not exactly synonymous, and the outcome of a DUI case may rely on how the driving element is defined.
-A DUI lawyer may be able to help a client defend a DUI charge by arguing that the driving element of the offense was not met based on the facts of the case.
+One of the primary differences in drunk driving laws of different jurisdictions has to do with the definition of driving.
+The laws of some states require that the person be actually driving a motor vehicle, while others require only that the person be in physical control of the motor vehicle.
+In some states, this could mean being arrested for DUI in your own driveway in a parked car.

-Driver evidence includes things about the driver that indicate his or her level of intoxication at the time of the encounter with law enforcement.
-It may relate to the physical appearance of the driver or the presence or absence of other symptoms of intoxication.
+Driver evidence includes things about the driver that indicate their level of intoxication at the time of the arrest.
+It may relate to the driver’s physical appearance or the presence or absence of other symptoms of alcohol intoxication.
 Common indicators of intoxication include: